ericcao119/PokemonAPI/README.md

 Complete list of Pokemon API with all details (optional variants or separate)

 Scrape based on time periods and handle all errors

+## Rationale for using Python 3.8

+Python 3.8 was used specifically to take advatange of typing.Final and some features from python 3.7 like dict order preservation.